brimdata/zed/zng/docs/zson.md

 ## 5. Grammar

 Here is a left-recursive pseudo-grammar of ZSON.
-Note that not all grammars are semantically valid as type mismatches may arise.
+Note that not all acceptable inputs are semantically valid as type mismatches may arise.
 For example, union and enum values must both appear in a context the defines their type.